-We are committed to providing businesses across East Lindsey with clear, helpful and up-to-date information and will keep this page updated with information from the government and our partners.
-We want to support one another during this challenging time, and will share any of your initiatives, along with helpful information from trusted organisations.
+We are committed to providing businesses across East Lindsey with helpful information during periods of trading restrictions and will keep this page updated with information from the Government and our partners.

-We are supporting Government by distributing a package of financial support to East Lindsey businesses that are impacted by the National Lockdown and Tier restrictions.
-Details of the schemes that are currently available can be found on our dedicated Coronavirus Business Grants page.
+- We supported Government by distributing a package of financial support to East Lindsey businesses impacted by the National Lockdown and Tier restrictions.
+Details of the schemes that were available can be found on our dedicated Coronavirus Business Grants page.

 For more information on the CJRS, click here.
 Check to see the updates on: